Samford B.A. to M.Div.

-Samford University’s accelerated bachelor of arts (B.A.) to Master of Divinity (M.Div.) program gives a limited number of select students the opportunity to complete requirements for both Samford degrees in a minimum of six years rather than the typical minimum of seven years.
-The unique professional pathway is available to highly qualified Howard College of Arts and Sciences students majoring in biblical studies, religion and religion with a concentration in ministry leadership, and to Samford School of the Arts students majoring in Christian ministry.
+The accelerated bachelor of arts (B.A.) to Master of Divinity (M.Div.) program gives a limited number of select students the opportunity to complete requirements for both Samford degrees in a minimum of six years rather than the typical minimum of seven years.
+The unique professional pathway is available to highly qualified Howard College of Arts and Sciences students majoring in biblical studies, religion (including the concentration in ministry leadership) and to Samford School of the Arts students majoring in Christian ministry.

 Because the program requires specific undergraduate courses, interested students should seek guidance from their advisors as early as possible in their undergraduate studies.